Supporting your apprentice

 - mental health and wellbeing support

-Guidance on how you can support your apprentice is provided in the tabs below.
-You can also download the apprentice support guide, designed by the Learning and Work Institute on behalf of the Department for Education.
+Guidance on how you can support your apprentice is provided below.
+You can download the apprentice support guide, designed by the Learning and Work Institute on behalf of the Department for Education.
+You can also watch our webinar on onboarding and induction.

 Most employers will offer an induction programme for new employees but as career starters or career changers, apprentices may need additional support to understand their role and responsibilities.